vdhamer/Photo-Club-Hub/.github/README.md

 Examples: `black and white`, `landscape`, `portrait`.
 Like Xcode's string catalogs, the item has a string identifier which can then be translated for every supported `Language`.</p>
 Supported `expertise` tags and their representation in Dutch and English are stored in the `root.level0.json` file.
-These "supporteed expertises" are meant for general use.
+These "supported expertises" are meant for general use.
 If an unknown expertise shows up in a Level 2 file, it is shown in the user interface, but considered a "temporary expertise".
 It might be a typing error.
 But it can also be a valid (or less valid) proposal to add a new "supported expertise".
 <p>